-Rising energy prices and the application of carbon taxes demand efficient measures in the ways we collect energy.
-With its Degrés Bleus solution, SUEZ has developed an economical and ecological solution that captures the heat in wastewater and re-injects it into heating circuits.
+Rising energy prices and the application of carbon taxes demand more efficient ways to create energy.
+With our Degrés Bleus solution, we’ve developed an economical and ecological solution capturing the heat produced in wastewater and re-injecting it into heating circuits.

 By producing green energy, Degrés Bleus reduces greenhouse gas emissions by 50 to 70% compared with a conventional thermal solution.

 By producing green energy, Degrés Bleus cuts greenhouse gas emissions by 50% to 70% compared with traditional thermal solutions.
-It also helps to conserve natural resources by reducing the consumption of non-renewable energy by 30% to 60%.
+It conserves natural resources by reducing the consumption of non-renewable energy by 30% to 60%.